personify/personify-old/README.md

 Goal-Oriented Agents with Contracts

-Personify allows you to model software modules as Agents: autonomous, goal-oriented (telegoic) Monads.
+Personify allows you to model software modules as Agents: autonomous, goal-oriented [http://en.wikipedia.org/wiki/Teleology](teleological) [http://en.wikipedia.org/wiki/Monad_(functional_programming)](Monads).
-Agents use Contracts to declare and enforce their behavior both at design-time and at runtime.
+Agents use [http://en.wikipedia.org/wiki/Design_by_contract](Contracts) to declare and enforce their behavior both at design-time and at runtime.
-Changes to Contracts can result in the generation of Agent artifacts such as services and models or even a Statement of Work
+Changes to Contracts can result in side effects such as the generation or modification of Agent artifacts (services, actors and models) or a Statement of Work, for example.

 Let's create a simple login system:

 The Agent:

 ```coffeescript